Documentation

 When so configured, a user who logs in with an LDAP username and password automatically gets a controller account created for them and they can be automatically placed into organizations as either regular users or organization administrators.

-Users created via an LDAP login cannot change their username, first name, last name, or set a local password for themselves.
-This is also tunable to restrict editing of other field names.
+Users created through an LDAP login cannot change their username, given name, surname, or set a local password for themselves.
+You can also configure this to restrict editing of other field names.

 To configure LDAP integration for the controller: